Login with Google OAuth in PHP

 Step 2: Configure OAuth Consent Screen Settings

-- Click on OAuth Consent Screen tab.
+• Click the OAuth Consent Screen tab.

-- Add application homepage link.
+• Add the application homepage link.

-- Add application privacy page link.
+• Add the application privacy page link.

 Step 3: Create Google OAuth Client ID & Secret

-- Enter authorized redirect URLs.
-These redirects are actually the URLs users will be redirected to after they login using their google account.
+• Enter authorized redirect URLs.
+These redirects are actually the URLs users will be redirected to after they log in using their Google account.

 Step 4: Install Google API PHP Client Library

-First download the archive of library from Google API Client PHP Library 2.15.0 from here or download it via composer.
+First, download the archive of library from Google API Client PHP Library 2.15.0 from here, or download it via composer.

 composer require google/apiclient:^2.15.0